bcobb/brew_dg/README.md

 Required dependencies have been installed.

-If no options or pacakges are given, brew_dg displays any homebrew packages you've installed, along with an uninstalled Recommended dependencies in an order such that a package will not be installed until its dependencies have been installed.
+If no options or pacakges are given, brew_dg displays any homebrew packages you've installed, along with any uninstalled, Recommended dependencies in an order such that a package will not be installed until its dependencies have been installed.